-Here are nine simple things you can do to make a difference on Memorial Day-- or any day -- for the more than 23 million American veterans:
+Here are nine simple things you can do to make a difference for the more than 23 million American veterans:

 Medical care may be needed for some veterans for the rest of their lives.
 Disabled American Veterans provides free transportation to men and women who can't travel to Veterans Affairs medical facilities on their own.
 You can volunteer to drive a van for those who need a lift.

 2. Donate frequent flier miles

 has a network of homes on the grounds of military and VA hospitals around the country.
 These homes help family members be close during the hospitalization of a loved one for a combat injury, illness or disease.
 Fisher House operates the Hero Miles Program